jconorgrogan/Informational-Constructivism/00_Introduction_and_Overview/LogicEmergence.md

 *Result*: Logic (foundational and advanced Δ_gen modes) and the SUR trait (reflecting statistically favored efficient encoding) are internally derived, mutually reinforcing pillars for this class of persistent, information-processing systems, which we can term **SUR-systems**.

+While this document primarily outlines the emergence of logic and SUR for an individual observer, these principles extend to systems of multiple interacting observers.
+In such systems, SUR would also drive the co-evolution of communication protocols and shared models.
+A 'consensus reality' can be understood as emerging from the intersection of their efficiently constructed and inter-translatable representations of their shared Generative Path Spaces, constrained by their respective Ledgers C and the imperative for collective SUR-efficiency.
+This concept is further explored in Tier T10 of `02_SUR_Dynamics_and_Cost/IC_Operationalizing_Contrast.md` and is a subject of ongoing research (see ToDo Y.1 in `05_Development_and_Roadmap/ToDos.md`).

 ---

 ## Glossary of Key Terms & Preconditions